McGovern95/Course-Work/NMSU-Computer Security/project1/part1/README.md

 2) ./part1 to run the program
 3) The ciphertext is displayed.
 4) Enter your cipher - note that it should be in freqruency(greatest to least) order, not alphabetical.
-5) The program displays and sorts cipher based on your key, also displays letter freq.
+5) The program displays and sorts cipher based on your key, also displays letter freq and the number of words found when compared against a dictionary.
 6) Let the manual permutation begin!